Control-enhanced quantum metrology under Markovian noise: Introduction

 The harmfulness of these unavoidable noises can be mitigated by applying additional controls in the metrology process.
-Representative approaches include dynamical decoupling \cite{TQH13,LJL15,PMW16} and quantum error correction \cite{WMF14,KLS14}, yet they are usually designed for special cases or need abundant extra resources, thus are rarely explored experimentally.
-Carefully derived feedback controls are proven to be helpful for maintaining the precision limit \cite{YF15,YH16}, but hard to obtain in experiments.
+Representative approaches include dynamical decoupling \cite{TQH13,LJL15,PMW16} and quantum error correction \cite{WMF14,KLS14}, yet they are usually designed for special cases or need abundant extra resources and thus are rarely explored experimentally.
+Carefully derived feedback controls have been proven to be helpful for maintaining the precision limit \cite{YF15,YH16} but are hard to obtain in experiments.
 Ancilla-assisted approaches \cite{DF14,HM16,WW18,HM18}, which utilize the entanglement and joint measurement of the system and the ancillary qubits, are certainly effective, but at the expense of involving extra qubits and measurements.
-Recently, researchers attempt to iteratively find optimal controls interacted with the encoding dynamics for improving the metrology performance, through the use of gradient-based algorithm \cite{LJY17,PhysRevA.96.042114,yang2021hybrid} or reinforcement learning algorithm \cite{HX19,xiao2022parameter}.
+Recently, researchers attempted to iteratively find optimal controls that interact with the encoding dynamics to improve the metrology performance through the use of a gradient-based algorithm \cite{LJY17,PhysRevA.96.042114,yang2021hybrid,PhysRevResearch.2.033396,Qin_2022} or reinforcement learning algorithm \cite{HX19,xiao2022parameter}.
 These control-enhanced methods are general and flexible, but the optimizations need hard-to-obtain gradient information or extensive training data, which restrict their experimental applications \cite{AS15,liu2022optimal}.
-Furthermore, the comparison with other methods mentioned before is still less explored.
+Furthermore, the comparison with the other methods mentioned is still less explored.